byjg/php-rest-reference-architecture/docs/getting_started_01_create_table.md

+---
+sidebar_position: 11
+---

-# Getting Started - Creating a Table
+# Add a New Table

 After [creating the project](getting_started.md), you're ready to create your own tables.